HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 ) true | false
 ```

 This method sets the system time, the integer part represents the number of seconds since Epoch, and the fractional part represents the number of microseconds.
-Returns `true` on success, throws `AccessDenied` exception on failure, returns `false` on silent evaluation.
+Return `true` on success, throw `AccessDenied` exception on failure, return `false` on silent evaluation.

-**abnormal**
+**Exception**

 - `InvalidValue`: An invalid parameter is passed in, such as a negative value or a microsecond value greater than 100,000 or less than 0.
 - `AccessDenied`: This exception will be thrown when the owner of the current walker does not have permission to set the system time.